alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

     };
     ```

-+ **Excess Property Checking**: When you create an object literal and assign it to a variable with a specific type, TypeScript will check that the object only contains properties that are defined in that type.
-If the object contains any extra properties that are not part of the type, TypeScript will produce an error.
++ **Excess Property Checking**: TS checks that object literals only contain properties defined in their type.
+Extra properties not part of the type will produce an error.
   - **Example**:
     ```typescript
     interface Person {